Healthcare professionals conference 2026

 Innovate: Collaborations between the NHS and external organisations

 Get inspired by collaborations between external organisations and the NHS.
 This will include a presentation from our Here For You team on their work with NHS trusts across England to improve patient access to support services.
+Little Lifts will also join us to explore their work and partnership with NHS trusts.
+You'll be able to take away ideas and insights from this innovative work.

 Speakers: